mcejp/ascii-posts/posts/Documenting-projects.md

 transfer doesn't always work out.

 But documentation is so often misunderstood as a mere vehicle for information.
-That couldn't be further from the truth!
-For one, writing documentation leads you to explain the reasoning behind your choices, and thus challenge the implicit assumptions you made along the way (as any holes in your chain of reasoning will become plainly visible).
+That couldn't be further from the truth.
+For one, writing documentation leads you to explain the reasoning behind your choices.
+It challenge the implicit assumptions you made along the way, as any holes in your chain of reasoning will become plainly visible.
 More than once have I witnessed someone reach an *Aha!* moment, which caused them to rethink fundamental assumptions in their approach to a problem, during the course of "just writing some docs for completeness".
 How they wished they had done that earlier!

 I believe that there are two keys to breaking the vicious circle of poor documentation leading to low engagement leading to low investment in